arrow_left_alt

 1. Creating variants

 Although properties are not directly used for variants, they can describe or segment them.
+This is particularly useful for complex products with multiple attributes.
 For example:

 Product: Laptop